 Beyond his work, Hamza is deeply passionate about sports, and his personal interests reflect this commitment.
 He enjoys regular exercise and has a background in both football and karate.
 Being trilingual, fluent in English, Arabic and Hebrew, enabling him to effectively connect with patients from various cultural backgrounds.

-- Master of Science in Physiotherapy
+• Bachelor of Science in Physiotherapy (Hons)